clarkmiyamoto/IAIFI-Summer-School-2025/HPC_README.md

 # How to use Harvard HPC
-I'm summarizing some notes from [here] (https://github.com/alexandergagliano/summer-school-2024/tree/main/computing)
+I'm summarizing some notes from [here](https://github.com/alexandergagliano/summer-school-2024/tree/main/computing)

+There is an official HPC guide [here](https://www.psc.edu/resources/bridges-2/user-guide/)

 ## Login
 ### SSH